Human Resource Services

 Steps to Hire a Temporary Employee

-5. There is no formal new hire orientation for temporary staff, but encourage the new temporary hire to visit the New Hire web page for information that will supplement the departmental orientation efforts.
+6. There is no formal new hire orientation for temporary staff, but enourage the new hire to review the onboarding portal in UNI Works.

 Note: If you know a hiring need may extend beyond the P&S or Merit temporary appointment limits, you can begin to work with HRS to classify the position and formulate the position description right away.
 Then when you are ready to begin a search, the classification work is done.